bablokb/pi-adc-phat/README.md

-A two-channel DIY pHat for the Pi-Zero
+A two-channel ADC pHat for the Pi-Zero
 ======================================

 This hardware/software project creates a two-channel ADC pHat for the